Signed in as:

 Answer:

 Unless otherwise stated or agreed upon by your instructor, payment for all courses is only good up until six months after the course enrollment date.
-Additionally, course costs only cover the intended course schedule.
+Additionally, course costs only cover the intended course for the dates scheduled.
 If any student fails to complete a course within the scheduled period of time, any additional training requirements will be billed per session until the student passes.
 PDC will make all efforts to ensure student success, and will work with all students to help them achieve and exceed standards.
 So long as any student is willing to train, PDC will help them grow and succeed.

 If any student becomes ill or suffers from a medical condition that precludes them from training before or during the time of their course, their seat will be reserved upon a medical authority's determination they are fit for SCUBA diving activities.